LiseWilson/blog-entries/un_published/binary-search-of-sorted-array-in-clojure-basic-algorithms-part-three.md

 }
 ```

 This is actually the indexed version of binary search, but since we are using a vector/array I figured this would be the one that was getting used from Clojure (though I didn't confirm this).
 I'm not sure why the two implementations are so close together.
 I would love to see the byte code produced by each invocation.
 Maybe in a future post I will do exactly that.
-For now this will have to be good.
+But For now, this will be good.